-1. HDD Status Indicator
+HDD Status Indicator

-Parts Function HDD Status LEDs Green LED indicates power is on and hard drive status is good for this slot.
-If there is no hard drive, the LED is Red.
-If hard drive defected in this slot or the hard drive is failure, the LED is blinking amber.
-HDD Access LEDs These LED will blink blue when the hard drive is being accessed.
+Part Function HDD Activity LED This LED will blink blue when the hard drive is being accessed.
+HDD Fault LED Green LED indicates power is on and hard drive status is good for this slot.
+If there is no hard drive, the LED is off.
+If the hard drive is failure, the LED is red.